webrecorder/browsertrix/frontend/docs/docs/user-guide/collection.md

 ### Add a Thumbnail

 The collection thumbnail represents the content of the collection by using a page screenshot.
-To choose a page screenshot, select the :bootstrap-pencil: button attached to the collection thumbnail to view compatible page screenshots.
+To choose a page screenshot, select the :bootstrap-pencil: button on top of the collection thumbnail to view compatible page screenshots.

 ## Browse Collection